 Find out more about adding facial oils to your skin care routine in this In The Mix video:

-Now that we’re becoming more versed in skin care, it’s become apparent that oils are as necessary an addition to your regime as moisturizing lotions - particularly as most of the latter are heavily water-based and therefore not emollient enough to tackle the tough issues (read: signs of aging).
+Now that we’re becoming more versed in skin care, it’s become apparent that oils are as necessary an addition to your regime as moisturizing lotions.
+Particularly as most of the latter are heavily water-based and therefore not emollient enough to tackle the tough issues.
 If you’re navigating poor air quality and general environmental stresses, facial oil can serve as your skin’s shield.
-Temperature shifts are also the ideal time to be working an oil into your daily routine; cold weather can leave your face dry and flaky, while warmer temperatures means constantly mediating UV damage - if you feel your skin drying out, dermatologists claim a dollop of oil can be more effective than moisturizing.
+Temperature shifts are also the ideal time to be working an oil into your daily routine; cold weather can leave your face dry and flaky, while warmer temperatures means constantly mediating UV damage.
+If you feel your skin drying out, dermatologists claim a dollop of oil can be more effective than moisturizing.

 To get the most from your skin care, use our Spa Locator to find a spa for in-person or virtual consultations on our facial oils and the product or ingredients that best suit your needs.
 And, let us know on social media which facial oil you find works best for your skin type.